Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Diagonalizing homogeneous polynomials

-The diagonal form step requires building a permutation matrix $P$ and calculating its inverse, which takes~$O(n^2)$ and~$O(n^3)$ operations, respectively.
-While the change of variables takes at most~$O(n^{2}t)$ operations, we need to expand $t$ terms of~$f$, which involves a large number of multivariate polynomials multiplications.
+The diagonal form step calculates $P$ and its inverse, which takes~$O(n^2)$ and~$O(n^3)$ operations, respectively.
+While the change of variables takes at most~$O(n^{2}t)$ operations, we need to expand $t$ terms of~$f$, which involves several multivariate polynomials multiplications.
 Since multiplying two polynomials takes $O(n\log{n}\log{\log{n}})$ operations for polynomials with $d<n$, expanding each term takes at most $O(nd\log{n}\log{\log{n}})$ operations~\cite{cantor1991fast}.
 Therefore, the overall complexity of this step is~$O(ndt\log{n}\log{\log{n}})$.